japkit/japkit/README.md

 }
 ```

-- The annotation `@Class` tells the annotation processor that this is a template for generating a new class.
+- The annotation `@Clazz` tells the annotation processor that this is a template for generating a new class.
 - The `nameSuffixToAppend` describes the name of the generated class.
 It shall consist of the name of the source class (which is Person in our case) plus "DTO".
 So we get PersonDTO.
 - `@RuntimeMetadata` should be on every template class.
 It is again some ceremony of japkit.
 - The template implements the interface `SrcInterface`.
 This is a so called type function that means "use the type of the source here".
 The source is again Person in our example.
 So, the generated PersonDTO will implement the Person interface.